rstockm/mastowall/README.md

 Mastowall supports URL parameters to easily share specific hashtag configurations.
 Simply append the desired hashtags to the URL following this format: `?hashtags=hashtag1,hashtag2,hashtag3`

 Enjoy using Mastowall 0.2!

+## AI-Guided Development: A Proof of Concept

+Mastowall 0.2 serves as an example of how artificial intelligence can aid and accelerate the software development process.
+The development of this version of the app was guided by OpenAI's GPT-4, a large language model.

+In this process, the human developer posed problems, asked questions, and described the desired features and functionalities of the application.
+GPT-4 then provided solutions, answered queries, generated code snippets, and suggested optimal ways to implement these features.

+The AI model proved particularly helpful in troubleshooting and debugging, offering insights into why certain components of the application were not behaving as expected and suggesting fixes.